AnWeber/httpyac/README.md

   -e   --env          list of environemnts
   -h   --help         help
-       --insecure     allow insecure server connections when using ssl -l   --line         line of the region
+       --insecure     allow insecure server connections when using ssl -i   --interactive  do not exit the program after request, go back to selection -l   --line         line of the region
   -n   --name         name of the region
   -r   --repeat       repeat count for requests